 Compared to residential construction, log homes present many unique challenges.
 One of these are the jacks used for leveling.
-Trans-Quip, a Canadian Distributor of Joyce/Dayton jacks and power transmission components based in Grimsby, Ontario, Canada, proposed a solution for many challenges facing builders when leveling log homes during construction and throughout the life of the home.
+Joyce/Dayton joined forces with master distributors in the logging industry, and implemented a solution that addressed many of the challenges facing builders when leveling log homes during construction and throughout the life of the home.

 - Unlike conventional residential construction, log homes present a challenge because their heavy support columns need to be leveled over a period of several years due to shrinkage and foundation settling.